winery/winery/docs/DeveloperGuide.md

 If the Prefs class is not found, something is wrong with the libraries, tomcat config, eclipse environment (check the build path!), etc.

+In case, `Version.java` is not found, then run `mvn compile`, which should trigger a regeneration of Version.java.

+The error message
+`HTTP Status 500 - com.sun.jersey.api.container.ContainerException: org.apache.jasper.JasperException: The absolute uri: http://www.eclipse.org/winery/functions cannot be resolved in either web.xml or the jar files deployed with this application` indicates that `mvn generate-sources` was not run.

+In case `javax.servlet.jsp.PageContext` cannot be found:
+Project -> right click -> Properties -> Project Facets -> Dynamic Web Module -> "Runtimes" -> "New..."

+When running in jetty 9.0.5, there is always the error message "Request Entity Too Large" when uploading a file.
+There is the `maxFormContentSize` set in `jetty-web.xml`, but it currently does not help to solve this issue.

+When doing a copy-libs-to-tomcat hack, possibly "W3C_XML_SCHEMA_NS_URI cannot be resolved or is not a field" appears.
+Remove `stax-api-1.0.1.jar` out of `tomcat7/lib`: Java's `rt.jar` should be used instead for `javax.xml.XMLConstants`.

 ### "name" vs. "id" at Entities

 Some entities carry a name, some an id and some both.
 A justification is available at TOSCA issue 47